rancher/elemental/docs/upgrade.md

 # Command line

-You can also use the `rancherd upgrade` command on a `server` node to automatically upgrade RancherOS, Rancher, and/or Kubernetes.
+You can also use the `rancherd upgrade` command on a `server` node to automatically upgrade Elemental, Rancher, and/or Kubernetes.

 # Kubernetes API

-All components in RancherOS are managed using Kubernetes.
+All components in Elemental are managed using Kubernetes.
 Below is how to use Kubernetes approaches to upgrade the components.

-## RancherOS
+## Elemental

-RancherOS is upgraded with the RancherOS operator.
-Refer to the [RancherOS Operator](https://github.com/rancher-sandbox/rancheros-operator/blob/main/README.md) documentation for complete information, but the
+Elemental is upgraded with the Elemental operator.
+Refer to the [Elemental Operator](https://github.com/rancher/elemental-operator/blob/main/README.md) documentation for complete information, but the
 TL;DR is

 ```bash